maus-me/woopEssentials/README.md

   `"Token": "your_bot_token",`

-4. Click on the OAuth2 menu entry on the left.
+4. Click on the OAuth2 menu entry on the left and URL Generator.
 Here you can setup the permission and invite your bot to your discord server.
 Scroll down to the "SCOPES" section and tick the box for

     - bot
     - applications.commands